graph-courses/autograder/README.md

 #> [ ] Answered: 1 of 1
 #> v Correct: 1 of 1
 #> > Score so far: 100 %
-#> Aww!
-HUH!-GEE!
-This is healthily finest!
+#> Mmh!
+GEE!-MMHM!
+This is powerfully finest!
 ```

 ## Extra details